atoirjonov/CS50W_Project0_Google_Search_Page/README.md

 # YouTube Video
 A short video wher i go through the required pecifications of the project:

+#Getting started
+If you would like to have a look at the resul, download or fork the source files and open the html file using your web browser.

 # The project specifications
 Your website must meet the following requirements.
 - **Pages.** You website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.